 A study published by the Ramazzini Foundation in Bologna, Italy, in July 2005 claimed to have shown that rats given dosages of aspartame equivalent to the Acceptable Daily Intake (ADI) may develop tumours.
 EFSA assessed the study and raised a number of concerns regarding it.
 They concluded, that ‘there is no need to further review the safety of aspartame nor to revise the previously established ADI'.

-The Agency supports the conclusions of these reviews and also reiterates that all approvals of food additives should be kept under review as and when new scientific information becomes available.
-As part of its systematic re-evaluation of all food additives mentioned above, EFSA has started to re-evaluate the safety of Aspartame (see link below for further information).
-As part of this, EFSA announced a call to all stakeholders requesting the submission of any available documentation on aspartame.
+The FSA supported the conclusions of EFSA's review but reiterated that all approvals of food additives should be kept under review as and when new scientific information becomes available.
+Indeed, as part of its systematic re-evaluation of all food additives, EFSA has re-evaluated the safety of aspartame (see External sites box).
+As a result, it concluded in December 2013 that 'aspartame and its breakdown products are safe for human consumption at current levels of exposure'.

 Intake of aspartame